pulibrary/ruby-for-archivesspace/sessions/session4-aspace-report/README.md

-## Review: Get uri, cid, and title for all archival objects in Graphic Arts
+## Review: Get uri, cid, and title for all archival objects in East Asian
 - edit `authentication.rb` to point at staging
 - edit the aspace_login method in `test.rb` to use the staging credentials
 - use helper_methods `get_all_records_for_repo_endpoint`
-- East Asian > repo 12, Graphic Arts > repo 11
+- East Asian > repo 12
 - endpoint: https://archivesspace.github.io/archivesspace/api/?shell#create-an-archival-object
 ```
 require 'archivesspace/client'